Diabetes Treatment

 We recommend considering various obesity surgery procedures involving the stomach or intestine to facilitate weight loss, which can be beneficial for managing type 2 diabetes.
 However, it’s essential to discuss your readiness and mindset with us before proceeding with any surgical options.
 Research has shown that weight loss surgery can support the remission of type 2 diabetes.

 Many people with Type 2 diabetes effectively manage their condition through a healthy diet and regular exercise, without the need for medication.
-We provide extensive knowledge, personalized advice, and free consultations to help you lead a healthier life.
-Through our free consultation, you can receive tailored diet and exercise plans, along with evidence-based information to support your health goals.
+We provide extensive knowledge and personalized advice to help you lead a healthier life.
+During your visit with us, you can receive tailored diet and exercise plans, along with evidence-based information to support your health goals.

 Immediate insulin use may not be necessary for type 2 diabetes, though some may require short-term insulin therapy initially to manage high blood sugar levels.
 In certain cases like pregnancy or severe illness, insulin might be needed.
 If other medications fail or are unsuitable, starting insulin therapy may become necessary.
 It’s important to note that insulin therapy is a common part of managing type 2 diabetes at various stages and is not a reflection of personal fault.
 Regular medical visits and a healthy lifestyle are crucial.